faltiska/Matcha-TTS-24k/README.md

 ## Improvements

 Compared to the original MatchaTTS, I did the following:
-- I have increased the decoder model capacity
+- increased the decoder model capacity
-- I have increased the TextEncoder model capacity
+- increased the TextEncoder model capacity
-- I have switched to an AdamW optimizer
+- switched to an AdamW optimizer
-- I have added Vocos using a model trained on 24KHz audio
+- added Vocos using a model trained on 24KHz audio
-- I have increased the TextEncoder model size
+- increased the TextEncoder model size
-- I have implemented a corpus mel precomputation script
+- implemented a corpus mel precomputation script
-- I have included a matmul precision auto-config
+- included a matmul precision auto-config
-- I have added 2 more ODE solvers
+- added 2 more ODE solvers
-- I have switched to the Super-MAS monotonic_align implementation
+- switched to the Super-MAS monotonic_align implementation
-- I found a series of performance improvements
+- found a series of performance improvements
-- I made changes to get the entire Lightning module compiled, improving performance
+- made changes to get the model to compile
+- added an EMA callback

 # Learning gradients